-Butter and canola oil are two other options that also work well as a substitute in cornbread.
+Butter and canola oil are two other options that also work well as substitutes of vegetable oil in cornbread.

-Banana bread is always a fun treat that is packed with flavor.
+Banana bread is always a fun treat that’s packed with flavor.

 For a more creative alternative, you can also replace the oil with ¾ cup of yogurt.
 Reduced-fat yogurt works as a great and healthy substitute.

-Now that we have given you some good options to substitute vegetable oil in certain dishes, we will answer some more questions you might have regarding replacing vegetable oil.
+Now that we’ve given you some good options to substitute vegetable oil in certain dishes, we’ll answer some more questions you might have regarding replacing vegetable oil.